20chase/MengeFileGenerator/README.md

 ## Defining the Group Spawn Node
 The **Spawn** XML node defines the points at which agents will enter the simulation.
 Spawns are defined inside of the group XML node.
 * The **min** attribute defines the minimum amount of time (steps in the simulation) an agent will wait before entering the simulation.
 This defaults to 0.
-* The ‘max’ attribute defines the maximum amount of time (steps in the simulation) an agent will wait before entering the simulation.
+* The **max** attribute defines the maximum amount of time (steps in the simulation) an agent will wait before entering the simulation.
 This defaults to 0.
 * The wait time for agents in the group will be uniformly distributed between the minimum and maximum values.
 * The **Spawn** XML node must have one color XML node.
 See [_Defining a Color_](#defining-a-color) for details on defining this type of XML node.
   * Spawn location(s) will be chosen from the provided spawn points.
 If there are multiple possible spawn points, agents will uniformly distribute themselves between all eligible spawn points.
 See [_Creating the Scenario Behavior PNG File_](#2-creating-the-scenario-behavior-png-file) for details on creating this file.